HPCesia/hexo-highlighter-shiki/README.md

   pre_style: true # Preserve the style of the <pre> tag, i.e., the theme's `background-color`. default: true
   default_color: light # Only take effect when using multiple themes. default: light
   css_variable_prefix: --shiki- # Only take effect when using multiple themes. default: --shiki-
+  transformers:
-  transformers: # List of transformers to be enabled.
-Please refer to https://shiki.style/packages/transformers for the list of supported transformers.
+  # List of transformers to be enabled.
+  # Please refer to https://shiki.style/packages/transformers for the list of supported transformers.
-    - "transformerNotationDiff" # You can omit name and option when no settings are required, directly using the string.
+    - "example1" # You can omit `name` and `option` when no options are required, directly using the string.
-    - name: transformerNotationFocus # When additional option are required, please explicitly set name and option.
+    - name: example2 # When additional option are required, please explicitly set name and option.
+      option:
-      option: # Options for the transformer, please check the transformer's source code to get the list of supported options
+      # Options for the transformer, please check the @shikijs/transformer's source code to get the list of supported options
-      # Source code of transformers: https://github.com/shikijs/shiki/tree/main/packages/transformers/src/transformers
+      # Source code of @shikijs/transformer: https://github.com/shikijs/shiki/tree/main/packages/transformers/src/transformers
-        classActiveLine: focused
-        classActivePre: has-focused
+        exampleOption1: exampleValue1
+        exampleOption2: exampleValue2
   additional:
     themes: # List of the TextMate theme json to be added.
       - path/to/theme.json